ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 ## LADA (Latent Autoimmune Diabetes in Adults)

-> You have Type 1 but the holes in your gas tank develop slowly.
+> You have Type 1 but the leak in your gas tank develops slowly.
 Most of you are
 > driving older cars.

 [LADA](https://en.wikipedia.org/wiki/Latent_autoimmune_diabetes_in_adults) is an